Skip to main content

 docker tag myapp:1.0 myapp:latest

-β€’ does not copy the image.
+β€’ does not copy or duplicate layers.

 docker rmi